 | Idle memory usage | 1.3 GB | 400 MB |

-Before: installed Coolify, memory usage became 1.3 GB.
-After: uninstalled Coolify and switched to Ployer, memory usage dropped to 400 MB.
+I installed Coolify and memory usage sat at 1.3 GB.
+I uninstalled it, switched to Ployer, and it dropped to 400 MB.
+That’s about a 70% cut in baseline RAM.

-That’s roughly a 70% reduction in baseline RAM usage.
-On a 1 GB or 2 GB VPS, the kind of box people actually use for side projects and small production workloads, that gap is the difference between “no room left for my app” and “room to actually run things.”
+On a 1 GB or 2 GB VPS, which is what people actually use for side projects and small production workloads, that gap decides whether there’s room left to run your app at all.

-The reason is architectural: Coolify runs as a PHP/Laravel app plus Postgres, Redis, a queue worker, Soketi, and a few helper containers.
+The reason is architectural.
+Coolify runs as a PHP/Laravel app plus Postgres, Redis, a queue worker, Soketi, and a few helper containers.
 Ployer is one Rust binary and a SQLite file.
-Fewer moving parts, less memory.

-cp ployer.db.Worth being honest: Coolify has more integrations, more one-click app templates, a larger team, and a longer track record.
-If you want a giant catalog of preconfigured services or you’re running a deployment platform for a team that needs all the bells and whistles, Coolify is the more feature-complete choice today.
+Coolify has more integrations, more one-click app templates, a larger team, and a longer track record.
+If you want a big catalog of preconfigured services, or you’re running a deployment platform for a team that needs all the bells and whistles, Coolify is the more feature-complete choice today.

 Internet